Shubham4807/CredTravels/README.md

 - **Development friendly** - easy testing and integration

 ### Postman Collection
-Import the updated Postman collection from `postman/CredTravels_Updated.postman_collection.json` to test all APIs with detailed examples.
+Import the complete Postman collection from `postman/CredTravels.postman_collection.json` to test all APIs with comprehensive dummy data examples.

-**Features of the Updated Collection:**
+**Features of the Collection:**
 - ✅ **Complete API Coverage**: All 4 modules with their endpoints
+- ✅ **Comprehensive Dummy Data**: Realistic test data for all scenarios
+- ✅ **Multiple Test Cases**: Different data sets for each endpoint
 - ✅ **Real Request Examples**: Proper JSON payloads for POST/PUT requests
-- ✅ **Query Parameters**: Pre-filled with realistic values
+- ✅ **Query Parameters**: Pre-filled with realistic values from dummy data
 - ✅ **Environment Variables**: Easy switching between local and production
 - ✅ **Organized by Module**: Clear separation of concerns
 - ✅ **Health Check Endpoints**: Application monitoring and diagnostics
 - ✅ **Background Process Testing**: Scheduled task endpoints for testing
+- ✅ **No Authentication Required**: All APIs publicly accessible

 **Collection Structure:**
 1. **🏥 Health & Monitoring**: Application health, info, and metrics